Vacation Rental Scams: How To Spot A Fake Rental Property

 What Are Typical Scams You Might See On Airbnb?

 Account padding is the most common scam on Airbnb.
 For instance, look for doctored or fake photos accompanied by equally phony reviews that misrepresent a listing.
 Furthermore, you should read reviews carefully for poor grammar and misspellings.
-One or two (or one of two) are normal, but if several reviews seem a little off, you should be careful.
+One or two (or one of two) are normal, but you should be careful if several reviews seem a little off.

 Related: Interview With Podcaster Nisreene Atassi of Expedia

-Clone websites that are identical to the official Airbnb site may appear under a similar name deploying a strategy called URL squatting (think AirBnBee).
+Clone websites identical to the official Airbnb site may appear under a similar name and deploy a URL squatting strategy (think AirBnBee).
 These fake websites can capture credit card numbers and other sensitive information.

 Plumbing Scam

-In the plumbing scam, there is a last-minute message from your host about an incident (usually plumbing-related) that renders the rental uninhabitable.
-The guest is then offered another rental property they’re told is “just as good.”
+In the plumbing scam, your host sends a last-minute message about an incident (usually plumbing-related) that renders the rental uninhabitable.
+The guest is then offered another rental property, which they’re told is “just as good.”
 It never is.
 This is the account padding scam with a bait-and-switch.

 Scams Involving Booking Sites for Ukraine

 A newer scam involves the current conflict in Ukraine.
 Over 60,000 well-meaning people have booked stays within the country that they don’t intend to use to funnel money to Ukrainians.
 Airbnb is supporting this initiative by waiving guest and host fees.
-While the gesture is laudable, scammers will almost certainly create fake listings with the intention of keeping the proceeds for themselves.
+While the gesture is laudable, scammers will almost certainly create fake listings to keep the proceeds for themselves.
 You can avoid this kind of scam by looking for accounts that have been around for a long time.
 New accounts may be scams.

 Related: America’s Most Affordable Ski Resorts For 2023